followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/contextMenuPreparing.md

 <!--typeFunctionParamName1_field9-->rowIndex<!--/typeFunctionParamName1_field9-->
 <!--typeFunctionParamType1_field9-->number<!--/typeFunctionParamType1_field9-->
 <!--typeFunctionParamDescription1_field9-->
 The *visible* index of the row to which the clicked cell belongs.
 When you have several pages in a grid, grid rows are indexed beginning with 0 on each page.
-Note that [group cells](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) are also counted as rows and, thus, have row indexes.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+Note that group cells are also counted as rows and, thus, have row indexes.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 <!--/typeFunctionParamDescription1_field9-->
 <!--typeFunctionParamName1_field10-->row<!--/typeFunctionParamName1_field10-->
 <!--typeFunctionParamType1_field10-->dxDataGridRowObject<!--/typeFunctionParamType1_field10-->